 There are many levels of fertility treatment out there and fertility clinics will diagnose and advise couples (or individuals) on what journey would be best for them, depending on the severity of their infertility.
-One of the most common solutions out there for couples struggling with infertility is referred to by in vitro fertilisation (IVF).
+One of the most common solutions out there for couples struggling with infertility is referred to by in vitro fertilization (IVF).

-So, what Exactly is IVF?
+So, What Exactly is IVF?

-The fertilised egg, or embryo, is allowed to grow in a protected environment for three to five days, after which it is transferred into the woman’s uterus, increasing the odds that a pregnancy will result.
+The fertilized egg, or embryo, is allowed to grow in a protected environment for three to five days, after which it is transferred into the woman’s uterus, increasing the odds that a pregnancy will result.

-The procedure, first utilised in 1978, requires the woman’s ovaries to first be stimulated with fertility drugs to produce multiple mature eggs.
+The procedure, first utilized in 1978, requires the woman’s ovaries to first be stimulated with fertility drugs to produce multiple mature eggs.
 For many couples battling infertility issues, this gives them the best possible chance of having a baby.

 For women who are uncomfortable with fertility drugs, our natural cycle IVF option is a no- or low-stimulation approach.
 Patients are monitored closely as they approach ovulation, and they may require a so-called “trigger” shot to induce ovulation and “ripen” the egg or eggs.
 The egg is then retrieved in the same way as for conventional IVF.